-The reasons to travel to Italy are as varied as their gelato flavors.
-Some people go to get a taste of history while others take part in the outdoor activities.
-For me, Italy is all about indulgences…and over indulgences!
+The reasons to travel to Italy are as varied as its gelato flavors.
+Some people go to get a taste of history, while others take part in outdoor activities.
+For me, Italy is all about indulgences…and overindulgences!
 From architecture to food to wine to life, Italians go all out.
 They know how to eat, they know how to dress, and they know how to party.
-Women should make a pilgrimage to Italy at one point or another to see and partake in Italy’s pleasures, some of which include:
+Women should make a pilgrimage to Italy at one point or another to see and partake in Italy’s pleasures, which include the following:

 Let’s cut right to the chase: Italian men are beautiful.
-The phrase, ‘Tall, dark, and handsome’ was probably coined in Italy.
-I think most women find Italian men to be easy on the eyes, so if people watching is your thing, then consider heading to Italy.
+The phrase “tall, dark, and handsome” was probably coined in Italy.
+I think most straight women find Italian men to be easy on the eyes, so if people watching is your thing, then consider heading to Italy.
 The men here are very suave and make it easy to fall in love with them, which isn’t a bad thing.

-Sculptures If Italian men don’t do it for you, perhaps the perfectly sculpted ones do.
-They usually have a perfect set of abs, they don’t use bad pick-up lines, and they wear very little, if any, clothing.
-Michelangelo’s David is one of Italy’s most popular sculptures.
+If Italian men don’t do it for you, perhaps the perfectly sculpted ones do.
+They usually have a chiseled set of abs, they don’t use bad pickup lines, and they wear very little, if any, clothing.
+Michelangelo’s “David” is one of Italy’s most popular sculptures.
 If you’re visiting Florence, check out his contrapposto pose and see how it does wonders for showing off his figure.
-If you don’t wish to pay to see David, there are two replicas in the city that are equally as striking.
+If you don’t wish to pay to see David, there are two equally striking replicas in the city.
 You can also head over to the Uffizi Gallery to see a lot of Renaissance sculptures and art in one place.

-It’s a fact: Women crave carbs more than men.
-So, why not satisfy the craving with pizza, lasagna, pasta, and bread?
+It’s a fact: women crave carbs more than men.
+So why not satisfy the craving with pizza, lasagna, pasta, and bread?
 I’m fairly certain Italy would give its middle finger to the Atkins diet if it could.
-Italians tend to eat bread with every meal and though it’s heavy food, Italian pasta and pizza choices are delectable.
-If the weather is nice, I would recommend an outdoor dinner by candlelight.
-And, if you need to grab a quick bite to eat, you can always pick up a slice of pizza for just a couple of Euros.
-Julia Robert’s in Eat, Pray, Love had a problem fitting into jeans after a few months in Italy for a reason!
+Italians tend to eat bread with every meal, and though it’s heavy food, Italian pasta and pizza are delectable.
+If the weather is nice, have an outdoor dinner by candlelight.
+And if you need to grab a quick bite to eat, you can always pick up a slice of pizza for just a couple euros.
+Julia Roberts in Eat, Pray, Love had a problem fitting into jeans after a few months in Italy for a reason!

-It is a crime not to like Italian ice cream.
-Hopefully you’ve left room for dessert after a carb-heavy meal.
-Gelaterias in Italy are like 7-11s in Bangkok: they’re everywhere.
+Gelaterias in Italy are like 7-11s in Bangkok: they’re everywhere, so hopefully you’ve left room for dessert after a carb-heavy meal.
+It’s a crime not to like Italian ice cream.
 It’s difficult to smell the freshly made cones and see the wide assortment of flavors and not be tempted to step inside.
 There are so many delicious flavors that it can be hard to choose just one.
-If you can spare the room, make your decision easy and get a couple of scoops.
-Nutella, coconut, and chocolate are some of my favorites.
+If you can spare the room, make your decision easy and get a couple scoops (nutella, coconut, and chocolate are some of my favorites).
 And if the craving strikes, don’t be afraid to have gelato in place of a meal.
 I tell myself, “When in Italy…” to excuse my gelato-eating habits there.
-[Nomadic Matt says: I love the Apple flavor and if you are hung over, nothing cures a hungover like lemon gelato!]
+[Nomadic Matt says: I love the apple flavor, and if you’re hung over, nothing cures it like lemon gelato!]

 You don’t need a background in design to appreciate the striking architecture in Italy.
-The country is best known for its Ancient Roman and Renaissance architecture.
+The country is best known for its ancient Roman and Renaissance architecture.
 There are interesting structures everywhere you turn.
-Admire the Colosseum in Rome, the Duomo in Florence, or the colorful houses on Burano, just to name a few.
-Included in the built environment, Italy also has amazing piazzas (public squares).
+Admire the Colosseum in Rome, the Duomo in Florence, the colorful houses on Burano, or any of Italy’s amazing piazzas (public squares).
 With thousands of years of history, Italy offers so many breathtaking things to see.

 I love costume parties, and I’m pretty sure Venice’s Carnevale would be the ultimate one to attend.
 The period costumes and masks create a mysterious element in this already fascinating city.
 Carnevale begins around two weeks before Ash Wednesday and ends on Mardi Gras (the day before Ash Wednesday).
-As long as you aren’t claustrophobic and can stand being in huge crowds, dressing up for Carnevale is a highlight on an Italy itinerary.
+As long as you can stand being in huge crowds, dressing up for Carnevale is a highlight on an Italian itinerary.

 Italy is a little taste of heaven for female travelers.
-While I love the art and architecture in Italy, let’s not forget the sexy men, comfort food and drink, and elaborate events that round out the reasons why every woman should indulge in a trip to Italy.
+While I love the art and architecture in Italy, there’s also the sexy men, comfort food and drink, and elaborate events that round out the reasons why every woman should indulge in a trip to Italy.